-Our investment portfolios at December 31, 2013 included fixed-maturity and equity securities, the purposes of which are not for trading or speculation.
+Our investment portfolios at December 31, 2014 included fixed-maturity and equity securities, the purposes of which are not for trading or speculation.
 Our main objective is to maximize after-tax investment income and maintain sufficient liquidity to meet policyholder obligations while minimizing market risk, which is the potential economic loss from adverse fluctuations in securities prices.
 We consider many factors including credit ratings, investment concentrations, regulatory requirements, anticipated fluctuation of interest rates, durations and market conditions in developing investment strategies.
-Investment securities are managed by investment companies and are overseen by the investment committee appointed by our board of directors.
+Our investment securities are managed primarily by investment companies and are overseen by the investment committee appointed by our board of directors.

-Our investment portfolios are primarily exposed to interest rate risk, credit risk and equity price risk.
-Fiscal and economic uncertainties caused by any government shutdown, as well as debt ceiling and spending cut debates in Washington may exacerbate these risks and potentially have adverse impacts on the securities markets as well as the value of our investment portfolios.
+Our investment portfolios are exposed to interest rate risk, credit risk and equity price risk.
+Fiscal and economic uncertainties caused by any government action or inaction may exacerbate these risks and potentially have adverse impacts on the value of our investment portfolios.